apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 The plan is to have 2 yearly LTS releases and then non-LTS releases in between.

-This allows the Camel project to innovate and move much faster (non-LTS).
+This allows the Camel project to innovate and move much faster in non-LTS releases.

 And as well to offer production stable branches (LTS) where end users can stay on for a longer period of time and get CVEs and important/critical bug fixes only.